Additional Applications Setup

 Now try connecting to the Pi's IP at port 8000.

-Jupyter Hub config and port
+Jupyter Hub configuration and port

 The output of the sudo systemctl status jupyterhub.service